-Before connect the other switches, workstation or Media Converter.
+Before connecting the other switches, workstation or media converter.

-- Make sure both side of the SFP transceiver are with the same media type or WDM pair, for example: 100Base-FX to 100Base-FX, 100Base-BX20-U to 100Base-BX20-D. - 2.
-Check the fiber-optic cable type match the SFP transceiver model. - To connect to MFB-FX SFP transceiver, use the multi-mode fiber cable- with one side must be male duplex LC connector type. - To connect to MFB-F20/F40/F60/FA20/FB20 SFP transceiver, use the single-mode fiber cable-with one side must be male duplex LC connector type.
+- 1. Make sure both sides of the SFP transceiver are with the same media type or WDM pair; for example, 100Base-FX to 100Base-FX, 100Base-BX20-U to 100Base-BX20-D. - 2.
+Check the fiber-optic cable type that matches the SFP transceiver model.

+- To connect to MFB-FX SFP transceiver, use the multi-mode fiber cable with one side being the male duplex LC connector type. - To connect to MFB-F20/F40/F60/FA20/FB20 SFP transceiver, use the single-mode fiber cable with one side being the male duplex LC connector type.